UOM-Meng-Team-4/High_Vis/README.md

 ### camera_topic node
 Publishes an image to a topic /image_raw to simulate the thermal camera.

 `ros2 run cam_topic cam_top_pub`

 ## pdf_generator
 Takes images saved in file and saves them in a pdf.
-This is run automatically at the end of the integration executable (IE) but there is an old version for you to do this without having to run the IE. Just change `pdf_filename` variable to the name of the substation scan folder
+This is run automatically at the end of the integration executable (IE) but there is an old version for you to do this without having to run the IE. Just change `pdf_filename` variable to the name of the substation scan folder.

 `ros2 run pdf_generator generate_pdf_old`